mattpetrie/React-Node-Project-Seed/README.md

 [React](http://facebook.github.io/react/index.html) allows us to ditch the age-old MVC architecture for a more component-based approached.
 Component-based development allows for a front end that is highly reusable and extendable, with both data flows and interaction flows that are easy to follow and reason about.
 React offers the best tool for building view-layer components currently available.
 It uses JavaScript constructs that will already be familiar to most developers, and its virtual DOM-based rendering is super fast.
 It also opens up the possibility of server-side rendering of view as well.

 ### Flux
 [Flux](http://facebook.github.io/flux/) is Facebook's recommended approach to managing the flow of data in a React component-based application.
 I found Flux's unidirectional data flow to be very intuitive, making reasoning about state and the flow of data relatively straightforward.
 While Flux is more of design pattern than a formal framework, the implementation here is based fairly directly on the implementation described in the official Flux docs.
-By managing application state in stores and keeping most business logic out of view components, most aspects of the application are able to remain high decoupled.
+By managing application state in stores and keeping most business logic out of view components, most aspects of the application are able to remain highly decoupled.

 ### CSS
-[Sass](http://sass-lang.com/) is used for CSS pre-compilation.
-In order to support the component-based architecture, the approach to CSS had to be seriously rethought.
-This is the largest departure from convention here, but one that I believe still facilitates intutitive and rapid development.
+This project uses [Sass](http://sass-lang.com/) for stylesheets.
+In order to keep the styles methodology aligned with the component-based approach, the organization CSS stylesheets had to be seriously rethought.
+This is the largest departure from convention in this project, but one that I believe still facilitates intuitive and rapid development.

-Key Goals:
+#### Key Goals:
 * Component CSS files are contained in the same directory as the component's source code.
-* The component's CSS file should be the principle source of its styles.
-It should be clear from reading the components stylesheet what all of its styles are and what sources they are drawn from.
 * All styles affecting a component should be declared within the component's stylesheet.
 No global styles should affect a component directly.
+It should be clear from reading the components stylesheet what all of its styles are and what sources they are drawn from.
-* A component's stylesheet should have as few dependencies as possible, and it should be easy to remove any dependencies to better facilitate reuse of components in other projects.
+* A component's stylesheet should have as few dependencies as possible, and it should be easy to remove any dependencies to better facilitate reuse of components in other projects without causing Sass compilation errors or unexpected UI changes.
-* CSS rules should not be unnecessarily or accidentally duplicated during the build process (e.g., from multiple `include`s of the same file).
+* CSS code should not be unnecessarily or accidentally duplicated during the build process (e.g., from multiple `imports`s of the same file).

-The Solution:
+#### The Solution:
 * Each component SCSS file imports just one dependency, `common.scss`, which exposes shared mixins and variables to the component.
+Every component stylesheet should import this file.
-* Each component SCSS file contains two local Sass mixins, `layout` and `presentation`:
+* Each component SCSS file contains two local Sass mixins, `layout` and `presentation`, which exist entirely for organization:
   * Styles in the layout mixin should never depend on any external variables or mixins.
 They should relate entirely size and positioning of the the component and its child elements.
   * Presentation styles might include colors, borders, fonts, and other styles that pertain to the appearance of the app rather than being intrinsic to the component.
 External dependencies may be required here, since similar appearance styles are often shared among element in an application.
 When reusing a component in a new application, a developer should expect to be able to delete the contents the presentation mixin without affecting the usability of the component.
 * All external styles must be included in the form of a Sass mixin or variable - there should be no plain CSS in `common.scss` or any of its imports.
 This is to prevent code duplication.
-Sass will insert a file's CSS each time it is imported by another file, but will inject mixins and variables only when they are used.
+Sass will insert a file's CSS each time it is imported by another file, but will inject mixins and variables only when they are actually used.
 * An example component stylesheet file with comments can be viewed [here](./src/js/components/todo-item/todo-item.scss).

 For shared CSS styles, files containing mixins and variables can be imported into `common.scss`.
 Mixins are organized in their own directory into whatever categories make the most sense.
 A `main.scss` file provides basic overarching styles for the entire app.